How to Pop a Pimple Using Science! Avoid Scars & Speed Recovery

 I’m warning you now: this is highly addictive.
-Nothing is quite as satisfying as waking up the next morning after popping a zit and seeing a bandage filled with juicy white pus from your now non-existent pimple. 😉 If you have no idea what this looks like — enjoy.
+Nothing is quite as satisfying as waking up the next morning after popping a zit and seeing a bandage filled with juicy white pus from your now non-existent pimple. 😉 If you have no idea what this looks like — check it out!

 Which hydrocolloid bandages are best?

 I’ve had the lovely pleasure of dealing with tons of whiteheads in the past (sarcasm), so I kinda consider myself a connoisseur of hydrocolloid bandages.
 As you can tell, I’ve tried quite a few brands.
-Not shown here (threw boxes away): Nexcare Acne Absorbing Covers, and Dream Dots.
+Not shown here because I threw boxes away: Nexcare Acne Absorbing Covers, and Dream Dots.